dprojects/Woodworking/Docs/README.md

 <img align="right" width="200" height="200" src="https://raw.githubusercontent.com/dprojects/Woodworking/master/Icons/magicMove.png"> This tool allows to move panel with custom step.
 It automatically show center axes and resize the corner axes.
 You can also resize the corner axes or turn on and off the center axes.
 This tool recognize holding button, so you can press once the arrow and hold it, and the selected part will be moving in desired direction with exact step.
 This approach allows, to precisely move objects and also do it quickly without clicking arrows icons many times.
 You can also copy objects along coordinate axes.
 At FreeCAD you can use arrays but arrays make problems in case of edgeband because arrays have more than 6 faces.
 With this copy option you can quickly create many objects and avoid the multiple faces problem.

+**Options:**

+* **Move mode:** In this mode you can move any object with custom step.
+If the object is recognized the `Move step` will be set by default with selected object thickness.
+You can also move containers.
+It can be used if you want to move many objects, for exampe panel with dowels.

+* **Copy mode:** In copy mode you can quickly create arrays, sets of many objects perfectly aligned with custom offset.
+  * `copyObject` by default, good for simple objects like `Cube`.
+  * `Clone` is useful, if you want to make copy of `Body` or `Part` with many Bodies.
+  * `Link` if you want to copy `LinkGroup` and generate cut-list, it is better to set this copy option.
+  * `Copy offset` this is offset between original selected object or last copied element and next copied element.
+If this is set to `0` the next element will be created without space in relation to the last element.
+For example if you set `10` and click `X+` many times, the space before each copied elements will be `10`.

 **Video tutorials:**
 * [3D furniture designing - smart move & copy](https://www.youtube.com/watch?v=gh0Sc0eLooQ)